CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ## Using the Catena Unity SDK

 As a companion to the Unity SDK, there is a [Catena Networking Demo](https://github.com/CatenaTools/catena-networking-demo) that shows how to integrate Catena into a Unity project.
 The base of the demo is Unity's Galactic Kittens demo, with changes to add Authentication & Login, Matchmaking, and dedicated server support through Catena.
-The following sections are guides on how to integrate the Catena SDK with your unity project, using the Catena Networking Demo as an example..
+The following sections are guides on how to integrate the Catena SDK with your unity project, using the Catena Networking Demo as an example.

 ### Authentication & Login